scottbromander/aws_lamdba_course/README.md

 - Tick the box to select the event,
 - Click on `Enable`.
 Boom!
 Lambda!
 - Check it out in the `Monitoring` section of the Lambda page, or head over to the CloudWatch event and see it there!

+### CloudWatch Alarms

+- In CloudWatch, on the left hand tool bar, select `Alarms`.
+- Select `Create Alarm`
+- Need to specify a metric to associate with the alarm.
+- Specify by `Lambda`, then select the function name.
+- In this case, we want to look for errors, so we are going to select `Lambda-Canary` -> `Errors`
+-